Why peat-free is important

 Progress is continuous, and significant progress has been made in developing peat-free and peat-reduced alternative products for plants to grow and thrive, new products are coming onto the market all the time.
 Alternative materials such as composted bark, coir, wood fibre, and green waste can all play a role in developing growing media that replicates the properties of peat, an adequate supply of these is key.

 In addition to committing to 2025 as our zero-peat target, we will aim to reduce our overall peat consumption year on year.
-Currently our total growing media sales consist of 70% peat free materials and our goal for 2022 will be to increase this to 80%.
-We will be looking to achieve this by reducing the peat content in all products as well as introducing a larger peat free range.
-In addition to our zero-peat commitment, we will be looking to introduce regional suppliers which will allow us to reduce the amount delivery vehicles on the road and thus reducing our carbon footprint further.
+Currently our total growing media sales consist of 90% peat-free materials and our goal for 2025 will be to increase this to 100%.
+We will be will achieving this by finding suitable replacements for the final three peat-based products within our range.
+In addition to our zero-peat commitment, we will be looking to introduce regional suppliers, which will allow us to reduce the amount delivery vehicles on the road and thus further reducing our carbon footprint.

-We believe we are now at a tipping point, although consumers overwhelmingly desire and have bought peat based growing media to date, now suppliers are producing peat free products at a quality and at a price that will attract a consumer; progress to the desired aim of zero peat production will be more rapid.
-This has already enabled us to increase our peat free alternatives from 7 to 22 in 2021 and set targets for years ahead.
+We believe we are now at a tipping point, although consumers overwhelmingly desire and have bought peat-based growing media to date, now suppliers are producing peat-free products at a quality and at a price that will attract a consumer; progress to the desired aim of zero peat production will be more rapid.

-By looking at a sustainable supply in the volumes that are needed to satisfy customer demand on growing media for 2022 Blue Diamond are looking at the feasibility of Anaerobic Digestate, British Wool & Straw based products making up our range of peat free alternatives to 50-60% of 2023’s total range.
+By looking at a sustainable supply in the volumes that are needed to satisfy customer demand on growing media, Blue Diamond are continuing to look at the feasibility of Anaerobic Digestate, British Wool & Straw based products, which will allow for a wider peat-free proposition.